Need a professional?

-Well, surprisingly, it can because every plant has unique watering requirements.
-A lawn with a single type of grass can be easily maintained with a basic water irrigation system.
-However, this strategy is not feasible if your green space consists of various plants.
+Well, surprisingly, it can because every plant has unique water requirements.
+A lawn with a single type of grass can be easily maintained with a basic irrigation system.
+However, this strategy is not feasible if your green space has various plants.

 #2.
 Remove those pesky weeds, as they are guilty of soaking up a lot of the H2O.

-Hoses and watering cans are most commonly used, they come in handy when it comes to preventing weed problems because the water is concentrated in one area, leaving everything else around it dry.
+Hoses and watering cans are commonly used.
+They come in handy when you have weed control problems, because the water is concentrated in one area, leaving unwanted vegetation around it dry.

 If you want to save yourself some back pain, you can get rid of those watering cans and hoses, and replace them with an automated irrigation system.
 You have two choices: a drip or trickle model.
 The only parts of the soil that should be watered are either the root area or the top 60cm.
-There’s no point in it penetrating deeper because most plant roots won’t be able to reach it.
+There’s no point in penetrating deeper because most plant roots won’t be able to reach it anyways.

 Who knew that there were so many angles to a simple task as watering your backyard?
-It may sound a bit complicated, but at the end of the day a beautiful, well maintained, and loved garden is worth it.
+It may sound a bit complicated, but at the end of the day a beautiful, well-maintained, and loved garden is worth it.
 Especially on those rainy days.
 Happy gardening!

 Image header source: Deposit Photos/ Author: elenathewise